-Psychiatrist, Dr. Jane Turner, offers the following advice for how to help your child come to terms with your breast cancer diagnosis.
+Psychiatrist Associate Professor Jane Turner has the following advice for helping your child come to terms with your breast cancer diagnosis:

 Things that probably won’t help

-- Members of our online network may be able to share their experience of telling their children about breast cancer.
+- Communicate with members of our online network.
+They may be able to share their experience of telling their children about breast cancer.